 Click OK and the dialog box will disappear.

-You’ll then see the example below in your Word document, indicating the Mail Merge Field for First Name is now in your document:
+You’ll then see the example below (where we used "Firstname" as our Field name) in your Word document, indicating the Mail Merge Field for First Name is now in your document:

 Proceed to add all the Mail Merge Fields that you need in your document.
 NOTE: It’s important to remember that if you’re adding an address block you should always add all three lines of the address.
 If a recipient doesn’t have address information that would ordinarily populate the Address 2 field, the spacing will adjust automatically within the document intended for them.
 If including an address block, it should look like the example below once in your document: